 The AU/UGA Medical Partnership grew from 40 to 50 students per class in 2020 and increased to 60 in 2021.
-The medical school, already one of the largest class sizes in the country, also grew the class size at the main campus in Augusta, from 190 to 200 students per class that same year, with plans to grow to 240 in Augusta by 2028, bringing MCG's class size eventually to 300.
+The medical school, already one of the largest class sizes in the country, also grew the class size at the main campus in Augusta, from 190 to 200 students per class that same year.
+In 2024, MCG will once again expand its statewide impact by opening another full four-year campus in Savannah.
+Located on the Armstrong campus of Georgia Southern University campus, MCG's third four-year campus will house 40 students per class, bringing total MCG enrollment to 304 students per entering class.

-Expanding partnerships with physicians and hospitals throughout Georgia ensures that students from both the main campus in Augusta and the AU/UGA Medical Partnership campus in Athens, experience the full spectrum of medicine, from urban tertiary care hospitals to small-town primary care practices.
+MCG continues to demonstrate its commitment to improving the healthcare of Georgians.
+Expanding partnerships with physicians and hospitals throughout Georgia ensures all MCG students, irrespective of campus location, will experience the full spectrum of medicine, from urban tertiary care hospitals to small-town primary care practices.